Plumsail/forms-docs/SharePoint/design-sp.rst

 .. |content-type| image:: /images/startSP/startSP-ContentType.png
    :alt: Select Content Type

-Learning the basics of designer's layout
+Learning the basics of the editor's layout
 **************************************************
 In the designer, on the left, you have Containers, Controls and Fields that you can use on the form: